 Adrenal Stress Index: The adrenal gland does not secrete its steroid hormones at a constant level throughout the day, rather they are released in a cycle known as the circadian rhythm.
 Abnormal rhythms influence many functions of the body including energy production, muscle and joint function, bone health, immune health, sleep quality, skin regeneration, thyroid function, grain intolerance, and stress response.

 Food Intolerance Panel: Food intolerance (or sensitivity) is an abnormal response in the intestine to certain foods resulting in inflammation.
-This inflammation may increase the risk of autoimmune diseases and cancer as well as accelerate aging.
-Gut manifestations of food intolerance include: Diarrhea or loose stools (most common symptom), constipation, gastroesophageal reflux (acid reflux or GERD), malabsorption (inability to benefit from the food we eat), changes in intestinal wall integrity (allowing foreign bodies access beyond the gut which normally does not occur), malnutrition and nutritional deficiencies, mouth ulcers, nausea/vomiting, gas, and Irritable Bowl Syndrome (IBS).
+This inflammation may increase the risk of autoimmune diseases and cancer as well as accelerate ageing.
+Gut manifestations of food intolerance include Diarrhea or loose stools (most common symptom), constipation, gastroesophageal reflux (acid reflux or GERD), malabsorption (inability to benefit from the food we eat), changes in intestinal wall integrity (allowing foreign bodies access beyond the gut which normally does not occur), malnutrition and nutritional deficiencies, mouth ulcers, nausea/vomiting, gas, and Irritable Bowel Syndrome (IBS).
 Symptoms beyond the gut may include the conditions of the skin (hives, dermatitis, rash, eczema), respiratory system (runny nose/congestion, asthma, sinusitis), Heiner Syndrome, headaches/migraines, sleeplessness, and irritability.